abhinav7693ngh/Domes.js/README.md

         1. Value that is to be inserted.
         2. Index (number).
     * **Returns**
-        * The same passed value is successful.
+        * The same passed value if successful.

 * **remove()** - Deletes an element at a particular index.
     * **Parameter/s**
         1. Index(number).
     * **Returns**
-        * Deleted value that is present at that index.
+        * Deleted node value that is present at that index.

 * **searchAll()** - Search a particular value in SLL and returns all ocuurences in an object.
     * **Parameters**